TheLegendOfZalda/TheLegendOfZalda.github.io/index.md

 <div align="justify">
 <p>We can see that Hillary Clinton writes mostly to these 5 people: they receive 81% of all emails that Hillary writes! </p>
-<p>Is there a similar case for the inverse direction of the communication?🤔 </p>
+<p>Is there a similar case for the inverse direction of the communication?</p>
 </div>